Planar black holes and wormholes with a flat exterior: Planar black holes and wormholes with flat exterior

 In particular, the spacetime describes a black hole for ${\bar m}>0$, which is realized for $M<0$ with the lower sign in the solution~(\ref{ansatz00-2}).
 In this case, $r(x)$ increases monotonically in the domain $x<x_{\rm h}$ and there appears a spacelike curvature singularity at $x=x_{\rm s}$ determined by $r(x_{\rm s})=0$.
 The Penrose diagram of this planar black hole is drawn in Fig.~\ref{Fig:PenroseDiagrams-FakeMinkowskiBH}.
 Inside the horizon, while the NEC and SEC are satisfied, the WEC and DEC are violated.

-In contrast, the spacetime describes a globally regular black bounce for ${\bar m}<0$, which is realized for $M>0$ with the upper sign in the solution~(\ref{ansatz00-2}).
-In this case, $r(x)$ decreases monotonically in the domain $x<x_{\rm h}$ and the bounce null hypersurface coincides with the event horizon $x=x_{\rm h}$.
-The Penrose diagram of this planar black bounce is drawn in Fig.~\ref{Fig:PenroseDiagrams-FakeMinkowskiBB}.
+In contrast, the spacetime describes a globally regular wormhole for ${\bar m}<0$, which is realized for $M>0$ with the upper sign in the solution~(\ref{ansatz00-2}).
+In this case, $r(x)$ decreases monotonically in the domain $x<x_{\rm h}$.
+The Penrose diagram of this planar wormhole is drawn in Fig.~\ref{Fig:PenroseDiagrams-FakeMinkowskiBB}.
+The Killing horizon $x=x_{\rm h}$ is not an event horizon because the points where a square is placed in Fig.~\ref{Fig:PenroseDiagrams-FakeMinkowskiBB} are neither timelike infinities in the regions I and III nor spacelike infinities in the regions II and IV, but just parts of the null infinities $\Im^{+(-)}_1$ and $\Im^{+(-)}_{1'}$.
 All the energy conditions are violated inside the horizon in this case.